 Gluten and lactose intolerance

-We are only now beginning to take into account the prevalence of intolerance to gluten (a wheat protein) and lactose (a type of sugar).
+We are only now beginning to take into account the prevalence of intolerance to gluten (a wheat protein) and lactose (a type of sugar) intolerance in the American population.
 Many symptoms of these two conditions are vague, non-specific, and may be generally attributed to environmental factors and remain undiagnosed indefinitely.
-As a reduction in gluten and lactose naturally accompanies a low-carbohydrate diet, some people may experience a relief from gastrointestinal and allergic symptoms that they have been suffering from for years.
-A clinical diagnosis of gluten and/or lactose intolerance is easily addressed through a reduced-carbohydrate type of diet.
-Because some forms of schizophrenia have been associated with gluten intolerance and some patients with schizophrenia have shown improvement on a low-carbohydrate diet, low-carbohydrate diet therapy may be considered in conjunction with other medications used to treat that condition .
+As a reduction in gluten and lactose naturally accompanies a reduced-carbohydrate diet, some people may experience a relief from gastrointestinal and allergic symptoms that they have been suffering from for years.
+Of course, a clinical diagnosis of gluten and/or lactose intolerance is easily addressed through a reduced-carbohydrate type of diet.
+Because some forms of schizophrenia have been associated with gluten intolerance and some patients with schizophrenia have shown improvement on a reduced-carbohydrate diet, reduced-carbohydrate diet therapy may be considered in conjunction with other medications used to treat that condition .

 Other conditions that respond to a reduction in dietary carbohydrates

-Other conditions that have been shown through clinical trials to respond to a low-carbohydrate diet are gastroesophogeal reflux disorder (GERD) [31, 32] and polycystic ovary syndrome (PCOS) .
-Both of these conditions improve due to the unique features of a low-carbohydrate diet.
+Other conditions that have been shown through clinical trials to respond to a reduced-carbohydrate diet are gastroesophogeal reflux disorder (GERD) [31, 32] and polycystic ovary syndrome (PCOS) .
+Both of these conditions improve due to the unique features of a reduced-carbohydrate diet.

-Calorie-restriction through carbohydrate restriction: a key to a long and healthy life?
+Calorie-restriction through carbohydrate restriction: the key to a long and healthy life

 Why don’t all experts recommend reducing dietary carbohydrates?

 Although we like to think that science and health are fields exempt from political motivations and influences, unfortunately this is not the case.
-The case for a low-fat, high-carbohydrate diet was promoted by a few influential researchers over thirty years ago with little data to support it .
+The case for a reduced-fat, high-carbohydrate diet was promoted by a few influential researchers over thirty years ago with little data to support it .
 The US government created guidelines that followed these recommendations and many doctors have passed this advice along to their patients.
-However, this type of diet has not been shown to be effective in reducing the overall burden of chronic disease or overweight and obesity in our population; the 2010 Dietary Guidelines for Americans states that its recommendations “have not been specifically tested for health benefits .”
+However, this type of diet has never been shown to be effective in reducing the incidence of heart disease, diabetes, or overweight and obesity in our population; the 2010 Dietary Guidelines for Americans states that its recommendations “have not been specifically tested for health benefits .”

 The top three agricultural products in America are wheat, corn, and soy, the primary ingredients in high-carbohydrate, nutritionally-empty processed foods, from cereal to frozen entrees to fast foods .
 These foods can be very appealing to consumers despite their lack of nutritional content.
 A diet based on these foods may result in chronic illnesses for which a prescription drug is a more convenient remedy than a change in diet and lifestyle.
 Unfortunately, what is bad for the consumer is good for the food and drug industries.
 There is little incentive from either the government or from industry to assist the consumer in making better choices.